Using Your Veteran's Benefits

 The "Yellow Ribbon Program" is a U.S. Department of Veterans Affairs (VA) initiative designed to help eligible veterans cover the cost of higher education at participating institutions when the Post-9/11 GI Bill® doesn't cover all of their tuition and fees.
 The program allows schools to voluntarily enter into an agreement with the VA to fund tuition and fee expenses that exceed the maximum amount payable under the GI Bill®.
 However, the relevance of the Yellow Ribbon Program may be diminished due to the Veterans Access, Choice, and Accountability Act (VACA) regarding in-state tuition.

-Cost Savings for Veterans: By ensuring that veterans receive in-state tuition rates, VACA can significantly reduce the financial burden on veterans pursuing higher education.
-This reduces the necessity for veterans to seek supplementary assistance through programs like Yellow Ribbon.
+• Cost Savings for Veterans: By ensuring that veterans receive in-state tuition rates, VACA can significantly reduce the financial burden on veterans pursuing higher education.
+This reduces the necessity for veterans to seek supplementary assistance through programs like the Yellow Ribbon Program.

 Learn more: